Using Computers – Do’s and Don’ts

 Answers could vary

-– might get a red card
+– may get a red card

-– have to share computer time with many children
+– may have to share computer time with many children

-– damage the computers
+– may damage the computers

-– dirty the computer lab
+– may dirty the computer lab.

 3. What will happen if we follow the rules?